oxidane/tmuxomatic/README.md

-## Flex your windowgrams
+## Flex

 Windowgrams are a neat way of arranging workspaces.
 For simpler layouts, a windowgram is typed up quickly.
 But if you need detail, you may find yourself doing a lot of ASCII art.

 In tmuxomatic 2, **flex** was added to automate the construction and modification of the windowgram itself.

 Flex is an object-oriented windowgram editor.
 It is visually expressive, naturally worded, logically ordered, minimal, and powerful.
 Its short command set may be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who desire detailed windowgrams without the tedium of manual entry.

-#### Flex demonstration introduction
+#### Flex concepts

-Before proceeding with the flex demonstration, take a moment to review these key concepts:
+Before proceeding with the flex demonstration, take a moment to review the following key concepts.

   * **Pane**: Single character pane identifier representing one pane in a windowgram
   * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)